FaezehFaez2025/research-notes-hub/metrics-and-evaluation/bootstrapped-confidence-intervals/README.md

    - This creates one bootstrap sample of size 200, which may contain duplicates
 3. For each bootstrap sample `b`, compute the corresponding metric value `μ̂⁽ᵇ⁾` by averaging the scores of the items in that bootstrap sample

-The distribution of bootstrap metric values:
+The collection of bootstrap metric values:
 ```
 {μ̂⁽¹⁾, μ̂⁽²⁾, ..., μ̂⁽ᴮ⁾}
 ```
-approximates how the metric would vary over repeated evaluations.
+forms a distribution that approximates how the metric would vary over repeated evaluations.

 ### 95% Confidence Interval